MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 - **Stable Diffusion**:
 This notebook consists of three parts: implementing the stable diffusion pipeline with classifier-free guidance, enhancing blue color in the generated images, and fine-tuning the model using the [DreamBooth](https://dreambooth.github.io/) technique for personalized image generation based on paired tokens and images.

+- **Adversarial Attacks and Training**:
+This notebook explores adversarial attacks and training in deep learning.
+It covers training a ResNet18 model on the CIFAR-10 dataset, implementing FGSM and PGD attacks, generating adversarial examples, and conducting adversarial training.
+Finally, it compares the performance and robustness of the adversarially trained model with the original model.

 To be completed ...